Lukasz7h/Awaken-Realms-recruitment-task/README.md

 3. Run Jasmine unit tests:
    npm test

-API is available below link: https://openllm-udbqyadcka-ey.a.run.app/
+The API is available at the following link: https://openllm-udbqyadcka-ey.a.run.app/